Messiah93/GWBot-SandfordFarmer/README.md

 6. Press 'start' button
 7. Enjoy!

+# Special thank's
+1. GWA2 library and ElitePVP community to maintain it.

 # Known issues in initial release
 - Teleport to town need to random change region (to avoid reporting) [Done in v0.06]